-ILI activity at sentinel GPs and EDs remained stable this week.
+ILI activity at sentinel GPs and EDs increased slightly this week.

-Influenza A/H3N2 comprised the largest proportion (64%) of influenza detections at PathWest this week, followed by A/H1N1 (36%).
-There were no influenza B detections this week.
+Influenza A/H3N2 comprised the largest proportion of influenza detections at Pathwest this week (44%) followed by influenza A/H1N1 (25%), and influenza B (31%).

 For more information: WA Virus WAtch

 ASPREN is a national syndromic surveillance program co-ordinated by the Discipline of General Practice at the University of Adelaide and The Royal Australian College of General Practitioners.
 One of the conditions under surveillance is influenza like illness (ILI).
 General practitioners participating in the ASPREN program contribute data on the proportion of consultations which are ILI related.

-5 cases of influenza have been detected in this reporting period: 5 x Influenza A.
+14 cases of influenza have been detected in this reporting period: 14 x Influenza A

 - 30% Influenza positivity during the reporting period.

 Reports were received from 328 reporters from 8 states and territories during the reporting period.
 During weeks 21 and 22 reporters saw a total of 53,213 patients.

-Nationally, ILI notifications increased during the period with 51 notifications being reported in weeks 1—2.
-ILI rates reported in this period remained steady at 3 and 5 cases per 1000 consultations (weighted) in weeks 1 and 2 respectively.
-This was similar to the previous fortnight where rates were 2 and 4 cases per 1000 consultations.
-For the same reporting period in 2018, ILI rates were lower at 2 and 3 cases per 1000 consultations for weeks 1 and 2.
+Nationally, ILI notifications increased during the period with 117 notifications being reported in weeks 11—12.
+ILI rates reported in this period remained steady at 4 cases per 1000 consultations (weighted) in weeks 11 and 12.
+This was similar to the previous fortnight where rates were 6 and 3 cases per 1000 consultations.
+For the same reporting period in 2018, ILI rates were lower at 1 and 3 cases per 1000 consultations for weeks 9 and 10 respectively.

 (Baseline ILL < 3 & 4 in 1000 consultations, Normal 4< ILL rate <24).